namgang/grails332-stylesheet-issue/README.md

 In a Bash shell, say `. setup.sh` to make the settings take effect.
 Feel free to use any other mechanism to set up the desired environment.

+However, note that `setup.sh` provides a workaround for https://github.com/grails/grails-core/issues/10877 .

 ## Start the App
 Start the app by invoking the Grails command line.
 Then:
 ```bash